mdlacasse/ARP-Lab/README.md

 match your own assumptions.
 These include the following calls:
     `setInitialAR()`, `setFinalAR()`, `setSurvivorFraction()`, `setSpousalSplit()`, `setEstateTaxRate()`,  `setRates()`, for examples.

+## Tutorial
+The best way to start is to read the file called jack+jill.ipynb.
+This file is meant to be run in jupyter notebook, but the file can also be read in preview mode.
+Once familiar with its contents, go to the next section that will get you started.

 ## Requirements to run this program
 ARP Lab is coded in Python and is best run using either the *jupyterlab* or *jupyter* notebook.
 Therefore, I recommend installing *Anaconda* on your computer.
 It can be found at anaconda.com.
 Follow the instruction on the web site to install anaconda on your computer.